Explore the 9/11 Flag Collection for Soldiers and Find Inspiration for Flag Hanging

 2. Do I have to lower the flag to half-staff?

 Federal and state organizations must follow the rules established in the Presidential Proclamation but frequently encourage citizens to join.

 On the other hand, private organizations and homes don’t have to do it.
-However, following this manner is a kind gesture for commemoration.
+However, following this manner is a kind gesture of commemoration.

 3. What is the right way to lower the flag to half-staff?